Allied invasion of Italy: Luftwaffe response

-Luftwaffe planes began strafing and bombing the invasion beaches shortly after 04:00 on the morning of 9 September before X Corps seized the Montecorvino airfield 3 mi inland later that day destroying three dozen German planes; but failure to capture the high ground inland left the airfield within easy range of German artillery and therefore unusable by Allied aircraft.
-On 10 September German bombers began targeting Admiral Hewitt's flagship USS Ancon while the ship was serving as General Clark's headquarters.
-The flagship called thirty "red alerts" over a period of 36 hours in response to 450 Luftwaffe sorties.
+Luftwaffe planes began strafing and bombing the invasion beaches shortly after 04:00 on the morning of 9 September before X Corps seized the Montecorvino airfield 3 mi inland later that day, destroying three dozen German planes.
+However, failure to capture the high ground inland left the airfield within easy range of German artillery and therefore unusable by Allied aircraft.
+On 10 September, German bombers began targeting Admiral Hewitt's flagship USS Ancon while the ship was serving as General Clark's headquarters.
+The flagship called thirty "red alerts" over a period of 36 hours in response to 450 Luftwaffe flying sorties.
 Admiral Hewitt reported: "Air situation here critical."
-The aircraft carriers had intended to withdraw on 10 September, but remained with the invasion shipping so their Supermarine Seafires could provide the air cover invasion planners had expected to operate from Montecorvino.
+The Allied aircraft carriers had intended to withdraw on 10 September, but remained with the invasion so that their Supermarine Seafires could provide the air cover which invasion planners had expected to operate from Montecorvino.

 Eighty-five Allied vessels were hit by German bombs off Salerno.
 Fritz X glide bombs dropped by Dornier Do 217s disabled USS Savannah and narrowly missed USS Philadelphia on the morning of 11 September.
-The following morning Clark moved his headquarters ashore, and Hewitt transferred with his staff to the small amphibious force flagship USS Biscayne so the large Ancon with its conspicuous antenna array could retire to North Africa.
+The following morning, Clark moved his headquarters ashore, and Hewitt transferred with his staff to the small amphibious force flagship USS Biscayne so the large Ancon could retire to North Africa.